 The majority of people become familiar with astrology through reading their Sun sign horoscope.
-But this “simplified” astrology is just the tip of the iceberg of a vast practice that takes into account the entire sky.
+But this “simplified” astrology is just the tip of the iceberg of a vast practice that considers the entire sky.

-While this type of popular Sun Sign horoscope is fun and gets people interested in the topic, it lacks the richness and depth that can be found in a personal birth chart that includes many other factors.
+While this type of popular Sun Sign horoscope is fun and gets people interested in the topic, it lacks the richness and depth found in a personal birth chart that includes many other factors.

 Misconception 3: Astrology is fatalistic, star worship.